All you need to know about date/time in R and SAS

 data[, ':='(datetime_gold=as.POSIXct(as.numeric(date)*86400+time, origin='1970-01-01', tz='UTC'))]

 This is problematic because of leap seconds.
-Multiplying the number of elapsed days with 86400 not always equals to the elapsed seconds in UTC.
+Multiplying the number of elapsed days by 86,400 does not always equal the elapsed seconds in UTC.

 - When we convert the downloaded